 - Interpersonal relationships (Roommate issues, significant other back home, homesickness, etc.): Will you be studying, living and traveling with the same small group or will you be completely alone on your program?
 How might you cope with these situations and what communication resources will you need to be successful?

-Below is a list of RIT health and wellness related resources available on campus to assist you before, during and after your experience abroad.
-It is your responsibility to reach out to these organizations and take advantage of the support services they provide.
+Below is a list of RIT health and wellness related resources available on campus which may assist you before, during and after your experience abroad.

 - Academic Support Center